Nittzza/fork/README.md

 # Fork

-A simple text adventure and my first webapp!
+A simple text adventure game and my first webapp!